 - Thinly slice the cold butter and distribute evenly over the cake mix.

-- Place into the preheated 350 ⁰F oven and bake until golden brown on the top and the pumpkin pie filling has set.
-About 55 to 65 minutes.
+- Bake until golden brown on the top and the pumpkin pie filling has set, about 55 to 65 minutes.

 - Remove from the oven and allow to cool completely before serving.